 What About Audio?

-The same general rules apply for audio-only steaming: use CBR for live and consider VBR for VOD.
+The same general rules apply for audio-only streaming: use CBR for live and consider VBR for audio on demand.
 That said, although virtually every video encoder enables CBR and VBR configuration options for video, relatively few offer the same option for audio.

-If audio is an important component of the streaming experience, as with concerts, ballets, operas, and other similar performances, it’s worth experimenting with VBR audio to optimize the on-demand experience.
-For most other content, going with CBR for live and VOD is probably the simplest option.
+If audio is an important component of the streaming experience, as with concerts, ballets, operas, and similar performances, it’s worth experimenting with VBR audio to optimize the on-demand experience.
+For most other content, going with CBR for live and on-demand is probably the simplest option.